jenkins-x/jx-docs/content/en/docs/concepts/jenkins-x-pipelines/_index.md

 ## Trying Jenkins X Pipelines

-Create a new cluster installed with Jenkins X Pipelines using `jx` with these flags:
+Create a new cluster installed with Jenkins X Pipelines using `jx` and the following flags:

 ```sh
 jx create cluster gke --tekton